 A U.S. Navy EA-6B Prowler from the Electronic Attack Squadron-133 out of Woodby Island, Washington, takes off from Eielson Air Force Base (AFB), Alaska, in support of exercise Northern Edge 2002.
 (USAF photo)

 After World War II, the United States military decided they needed two planes for the job: the EF-111 Raven and the EA-6B Prowler.
 The Prowler entered service in 1971, replacing the EKA-3B Skywarrior, which was better known as the "Whale."

 Although both the Raven and the Prowler were modified attack planes, the Prowler hardly resembled its original after modifications.
 The A-6 had a crew of two while the EA-6B Prowler had a crew of four.
 The Prowler carries up to five pods for the ALQ-99 electronic countermeasures system.
 The ALQ-99 carries out what is known as "soft kills" of enemy radars and missiles.
 A "soft kill" doesn't do physical damage, but instead confuses targeted systems by sending false signals, jamming enemy systems with static, or even turning displays blank.

-The EA-6B can also do the “hard-kill” work, using AGM-88 High-speed Anti-Radiation Missiles.
+The EA-6B could also do the "hard-kill" work, using AGM-88 High-speed Anti-Radiation Missiles.
 This plane is still in service today with the United States Marine Corps and ended a 44-years term with the United States Navy in 2015.

 Learn more about this unique aircraft in the video below: